fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Selecting features
 ==================

-In QGIS desktop, features can be selected in different ways, the user can click on a feature, draw a rectangle on the map canvas or use an expression filter.
+In QGIS desktop, features can be selected in different ways: the user can click on a feature, draw a rectangle on the map canvas or use an expression filter.
 Selected features are normally highlighted in a different color (default is yellow) to draw user's attention on the selection.

-Sometimes can be useful to programmatically select features or to change the default color.
+Sometimes it can be useful to programmatically select features or to change the default color.

-To select all the features:
+To select all the features, the `selectAll() <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorLayer.html#qgis.core.QgsVectorLayer.selectAll>`_ method can be used:

 .. code-block:: python